Frederik Kurcz

 Welcome

-I am a fourth year PhD Student at the Berlin School of Economics, affiliated with the Free University Berlin, and a research associate at the German Institute for Economic Research (DIW Berlin).
+I am a PhD Student at the Berlin School of Economics, affiliated with the Free University Berlin and a research associate at the German Institute for Economic Research (DIW Berlin).
 Previously, I worked as a trainee and research analyst at the European Central Bank as well as at the Deutsche Bundesbank.

 My research interests include transmission channels of monetary policy, monetary and fiscal policy interaction, and inequality.